 - If you invest Rs 5 Lakh or more in RBI bonds in a year.

-List of High Value Financial Transactions reported to Income Tax Dept (with effective from 1st April, 2016)
+List of High Value Financial Transactions reported to Income Tax Dept (as of 15th November, 2016)

 Under the new norms, cash receipts, purchase of shares, mutual funds, immovable property, term deposits, sale of foreign currency will have to be reported to the tax authorities in a prescribed format, which is Form 61A.